alex-platonov/tech_analysis/README.md

 # Technical analysis
-This is a somewhat  outdated exercise in technical analysis, the notorious bread-and-butter activity for real traders.
+This  an excercise in technical analysis wrapped up in a catchy web-app form (thanks to Streamlit).

 **Wikipedia-like definition**: Technical analysis is the use of charts and technical indicators to identify trading signals and price patterns.